fvwmorg/fvwmorg.github.io/Wiki/CookBook/TitleShade/index.md

 ---
-layout : wiki
+layout: wiki
-title : TitleShade
+title: TitleShade
-type : recipe
+type: recipe
-description : |
+description: |
   WindowShade can be done an any direction, but if it is not in the direction of the TitleBar the window will collapse to just its borders.
 This recipe will rotate the TitleBar to the corresponding